0CottonBuds/ViewTether/README.md

-# In development
-This project is currently in development and is not working

 # Screen-Capture

-Screen capture software using DXGI API
+Screen-Capture allows you to stream a virtual second screen from your Windows machine to another device, such as Android or desktop, effectively transforming it into a secondary display.
+To use this software, you'll need to download its companion [client application](https://github.com/0CottonBuds/Screen-Capture-Android-Client).

-# Acknowledgements
+## Acknowledgements

-This project includes unmodified version of Amyuni USB Mobile Monitor Virtual Display.
-Copyright 2014-2021 Amyuni Technologies Inc. For more information visit the [official amyuni website(https://www.amyuni.com).
+This project includes an unmodified version of Amyuni USB Mobile Monitor Virtual Display, copyrighted 2014-2021 by Amyuni Technologies Inc. For more details, please visit the [official Amyuni website](https://www.amyuni.com).

-# License
+## License

-Screen-Capture is under GPL v3 License.
-See LICENSE.md for more information
+Screen-Capture is licensed under the GPL v3 License.
+See LICENSE.md for details.

-This project includes FFmpeg, which is licensed under the GPL v3.
-A copy of the GPL license is included in the `FFmpeg-source` directory.
-For more information about FFmpeg and its licensing terms, please visit the [official FFmpeg website](https://ffmpeg.org/legal.html).
+This project also includes FFmpeg, licensed under GPL v3.
+A copy of the GPL license is provided in the `FFmpeg-source` directory.
+For more information on FFmpeg and its licensing terms, visit the [official FFmpeg website](https://ffmpeg.org/legal.html).

-The Amyuni USB Mobile Monitor Virtual Display software is licensed under terms provided by Amyuni Technologies Inc. Please refer to the accompanying license file for details.
+The Amyuni USB Mobile Monitor Virtual Display software is licensed under terms provided by Amyuni Technologies Inc. Refer to the accompanying license file for specifics.

-# dependencies
-this application depends on ffmpeg for compression of frames link it to the development environment you also need to install HEVC video extention from the windows store or other sources for HEVC
+## Dependencies

+This application relies on FFmpeg for compressing frames.
+Ensure you have it linked in your development environment.